Iberdrola: Onshore wind

 Iberdrola has around 190 onshore wind facilities with a 6,446 MW of installed capacity in more than 30 locations across Spain.

 The company's major onshore wind energy project in Spain is El Escudo wind farm, 105 MW onshore wind farm able to supply clean energy to 95,350 homes.

 Hydroelectric

 Iberdrola also owns hydroelectric plants with a total installed capacity of 10,700 MW, especially in the Duero river basin (provided by Iberduero) and the Tajo and Segura river basins. (provided by Hidroeléctrica Española).
 The company has 86 facilities in 16 locations across Spain.

-In 2013 construction was finished on the 848 MW La Muela plant (at Cortes de Pallás, Valencia) – one of Europe's largest pumped-storage hydropower plants, as well as Santo Estevo hydroelectric complex (175 MW) on the river Sil, and the San Pedro II project.
+In 2013 construction was finished on the 848 MW La Muela plant (at Cortes de Pallás, Valencia) – one of Europe's largest pumped-storage hydropower plants that generates 5000 GWh annually; as well as Santo Estevo hydroelectric complex (175 MW) on the river Sil, and the San Pedro II project.

 The company's major hydroelectric projects in Spain include: